b-social/terraform-provider-camunda/docs/resources/deployment.md

 page_title: "deployment Resource - terraform-provider-camunda"
 subcategory: ""
 description: |-
-  The process definition resource allows you to configure a Camunda deployment.
+  The deployment resource allows you to configure a Camunda deployment.
 ---

 # Resource `camunda_deployment`

-The order resource allows you to configure a Camunda process definition.
+The deployment resource allows you to configure a [Camunda deployment](https://docs.camunda.org/manual/7.16/reference/rest/deployment/).

 ## Example Usage